Researchers find that in mouse models of the disease subcutaneous drug administration is sufficient to treat SMA

 In patients with SMA, however, the instructions to produce SMN1 are faulty and cells no longer generate the protein.
 Therefore, cells are forced to rely on small amounts of full-length SMN2 protein that are produced alongside the shorter, nonfunctional version.

-CSHL Professor Adrian Krainer, in collaboration with Isis Pharmaceuticals, has developed a drug that allows the correct editing to occur, thereby greatly increasing the amount of functional SMN2 protein in neurons.
+CSHL Professor Adrian Krainer, in collaboration with Ionis Pharmaceuticals, has developed a drug that allows the correct editing to occur, thereby greatly increasing the amount of functional SMN2 protein in neurons.
 The drug, known as an antisense oligonucleotide (ASO), showed great promise in preclinical mouse models of SMA.
 It is now in Phase 3 clinical trials in SMA patients.

 The drug is delivered directly into the cerebrospinal fluid of infants and children with SMA.
 “It is largely believed in our field that SMN is essential in the central nervous system (CNS)—not in peripheral tissues like the limbs or liver—so most efforts have been focused on increasing full-length SMN levels in the CNS,” explains Krainer.
 “But over the last few years, evidence has been building that challenges our assumptions about the pathology of the disease.
 The question is: do we need to increase SMN levels in the CNS, in peripheral tissues, or both?”